Thomthecoder17/Docker_OpenTripPlanner/README.md

 │   └── map.osm.pbf
 └── build-config.json
 ## How To Use:
 Use any of the folders here to create Docker images to deploy to the cloud.
+Docker will throw an error if there is not an otp-data folder in the same directory as the Dockerfile.
+Simply add a folder named "otp-data" in the same directory as the Dockerfile to build the image.
 ## License:
 No license, use this however you want!